phetsims/fourier-making-waves/doc/implementation-notes.md

 While version 1.0 of this simulation was not released with PhET-iO support, the implementation does have a significant amount of PhET-iO instrumentation.
 More importantly, the future needs of PhET-iO heavily influenced the implementation.
-Most significantly, we tried to have as little "dynamic instantiation" as possible, and instead chose a "static elements" approach.
+Most significantly, we avoided "dynamic elements" where possible, and instead favored a "static elements" approach.
 See GitHub issue [#6](https://github.com/phetsims/fourier-making-waves/issues/6) for more details.

 ## A11y